What is our poultry fed?

 Common Wealth Poultry has always understood its imperative to take into consideration our team’s perspective on their cultural and religious practice.
 We feel it is a moral obligation to allow our staff to practice and express their religious autonomy.
 The best products come from people who are dedicated to quality and are encouraged to be authentically themselves.
 This food feeds their families as it does ours and we all believe in the common wealth.

 At this time, our products ship just below freezing, unless otherwise noted.
 See our shipping section for more information.
 We package everything with frozen gel packs in an (environmentally friendly) insulated box, right out of the chiller.
 We’ve done numerous trials across the country with temperature probes to ensure that your meat arrives at refrigerator temperature, under 40 F. We also ship only second day via FedEx for this reason.
 This means the temperature of the meat (but not necessarily the ambient temperature inside of the box once it's opened) will be 40F or lower when it arrives.

 When do you ship?

 All orders ship one or two day shipping.
 During the winter months, we only have one shipping day to ensure your product is as fresh as possible.
-Our shipping day is currently Wednesday.
-If you order Sunday, for example, your order will ship Wednesday and arrive on Thursday or Friday (but possibly sooner if you are closer to/within Maine).
-We don't ship on national holidays or other days shipping carriers don't pick up. (eg Memorial Day).
+Our shipping day is currently Tuesday.
+If you order Sunday, for example, your order will ship Tuesday and arrive on Wednesday or Thursday.
+We offer free shipping to New England residents, as well as New Jersey and Pennsylvania, on orders over $99.
+We don't ship on national holidays or other days that shipping carriers don't pick up. (eg Memorial Day).

 How do subscriptions work?